rossprogram/rossprogram.github.io/index.md

 Rose Hulman Institute of Technology in Terre Haute, Indiana.
 The two sessions will be very similar in style and content.
 The major difference is in the dates of operation.
+NOTE.
+Applicants who chose "Ross/Asia" will automatically be considered for one of the Ross sites in the USA.

 # Introduction